ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Apply of the main.tf terraform configuration file creates the following resources:
+1. Apply of the `main.tf` Terraform configuration file creates the following resources:
    - Resource groups for each team
    - Access groups for each team and a service ID in each access group
    - Access group policies for the resource groups